sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=_c09_6BV6sw&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy revolves around the Valentine's Day rally, where historical data suggests that stock markets, particularly emerging markets, tend to show abnormal positive returns in the days leading up to February 14th.
-The strategy involves:
+### 1. **Themes**
+- Valentine's Day Rally: The article explores whether there is a consistent rally in the stock market around February 14th (Valentine's Day).
+- Seasonal Market Patterns: Focuses on identifying market trends tied to specific dates or events.

+### 2. **Trading Products**
+- S&P 500: Highlighted as a major market index used for backtesting.
+- Emerging Markets ETF (EEM): Mentioned as performing the best during Valentine's Day rallies in recent decades.

+### 3. **Indicators**
+- Calendar Days: Trading rules are based on specific calendar days around February 14th.
+- Market Returns: Abnormal positive returns observed in markets leading up to Valentine's Day.

+### 4. **Strategy Details**
-1. Going long (buying) in February when the calendar day is 10 or higher.
+- Entry Signal: Go long in February when the calendar day is 10 or higher.
-2. Selling at the close on February 14th or the first trading day after if the 14th is not a trading day.
+- Exit Signal: Sell at the close when the calendar day reaches February 14th or the first trading day after if the 14th is a non-trading day.

-The backtesting results indicate an average gain of 0.35% over about three trading days for the S&P 500, which is higher than random periods.
-Emerging Markets ETF (EEM) shows an even stronger performance with an average gain of 1.4%.
-This strategy leverages seasonal market patterns to capitalize on potential price movements during this period.
+- Trade Duration: Approximately three trading days.

+### 5. **Backtest Performance**
+- S&P 500:
+  - Average gain per trade: 0.35% over about three trading days.
+  - Equity curve shows an upward slope since 1960.
+- Emerging Markets (EEM):
+  - Average gain: 1.4% over the last two decades.

+### 6. **Conclusions**
+- Valentine's Day Rally Confirmed: The backtesting confirms a statistically significant rally in markets around February 14th.
+- Emerging Markets Outperform: Among tested markets, emerging markets show the strongest performance during this period.

+### 7. **Additional Notes**
-For more information and other strategies, viewers are encouraged to like, subscribe, and visit the website for additional resources.
+- Engagement Call to Action: Encourages viewers to like, subscribe, and engage for more seasonal patterns.
+- Further Resources: Promotes additional content, courses, and strategies through a website.
+- disclaimer: The article does not provide investment advice and emphasizes the importance of conducting thorough research before trading.

+### 8. **Other Sections**
+- **Language**: The article is written in an engaging, conversational tone aimed at traders and investors interested in market patterns.
+- **Target Audience**: Likely appeals to individuals with a basic understanding of trading and market trends.
 </details>

 <details>